lucacuccu3x8/CloudLabs/TSE Fundamentals 2.0/Lab7-Fundamentals-NoEmojii.md

 ```bash
 tar -xvf </var/archive name> /home/sophos/Documents
 ```
-6. Now locate the files extracted from the archive and perform a search in the files you have just extracted, using the  grep  command to find all the syslog messages that occurred on * 22 January at the 7th hour *.
+6. Now within the terminal, navigate where you extracted the files and **perform a search** using the **grep** command to find all the syslog messages that occurred on **22 January at the 7th hour**.
 Send this output to a file called `syslogJan22.log` by typing the following command:
 ```csharp
 grep “Jan 22 07:[0-5][0-9]:[0-5][0-9]" <file or directory location> > syslogJan22.log
 ```